rkadey/Inventory-Management-Application-/README.md

 ## Purpose
 The purpose of this project is to create an easy interface for small shop to manage their day to day inventory without having to acquire a high budget software.
 ## Technologies
-This project was delivered in Excel Macros and Excel VBA.
+This project was delivered in Excel using Macros and Excel VBA.